vitkolos/notes-iuip/semestr1-erasmus/distributed-systems/lecture.md

 		- worst case: $N$ communication steps, $O(N^2)$ messages
 	- exercise
 		- if we used a failure detector satisfying only weak accuracy, the performance would be worse
-		- with only weak completeness, agreement is not ensured (I suppose)
+		- with only weak completeness, agreement is not ensured
+			- the correct process who delivered $m$ might not know that the sender has crashed
 		- if we don't wanna rely on the failure detector, we can just broadcast every received (broadcasted) message
 	- problematic scenario
 		- $m$ is delivered by a process and then it crashes (the sender crashes too)